Overview

 Discovering Materials with Unique Electronic Structure Properties

-Source: PBS
+Source: Matter

-Realizing the Materials of Our Imaginations
+New Approaches for Realizing the Materials of Our Imaginations

 In recent years, computational methods have advanced to the point where we can predictively identify promising materials for a wide range of clean energy applications.
 However, a major question is often left unanswered — how do we know if a newly proposed material is likely to be experimentally realizable, and how might one go about synthesizing it in the first place?
-We develop new design rules as well as data-driven models to help answer critical questions related to the synthesis of novel materials, with the primary goal of increasing the impact of AI models and ensuring that the materials of our imaginations can be realized in the laboratory setting.
+We develop new design rules as well as data-driven models to help answer critical questions related to the synthesis of novel materials, with the primary goal of increasing the impact of data-driven models and ensuring that the materials of our imaginations can be realized in the laboratory setting.